shaked6540/YoutubePlaylistDownloader/README.md

 # YouTube Playlist Downloader

-# The project is on hitaus until the war in Israel is over.
-Stand with Israel!
+# The project is on hitaus until the war in Palestine is over.
+Stand with Palestine!

 ## If the files don't show up after you download a playlist, try running the program as administrator or change the save directory to a different drive!
 (C drive is usually protected by windows, save it under D or any other drive)